In this blog, I will try to feature a good range of Linux distributions to meet a variety of users’ needs.

 Linux has been a highly dedicated operating system for programmers and coders.
 Initially, it was contemplated that Linux has nothing to do with the common users.

 But, several changes have been made to make it a mainstream platform.
-All these updates and changes were not made specifically in contrast to the user dissatisfaction with Windows security concerns.
+All these updates and changes were not made specifically in contrast to the user’s dissatisfaction with Windows security concerns.

 As I said above all the Linux distros were designed to dispel user problems.
-For instance, a few distros were made to satisfy windows users and others remain focused to enhance programming, security, scientific applications, and other related environments.
+For instance, a few distros were made to satisfy Windows users and others remain focused on enhancing programming, security, scientific applications, and other related environments.

 Various Linux distros are available and are compatible with Linux software, and applications.
 These distros also work equally well with cloud-based applications that function via a browser.